input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2025-02-21.md

 The **Plutus** team officially renamed Plutus Tx to Plinth and updated the [user guide](https://plutus.cardano.intersectmbo.org/docs/) accordingly.
 Read [this blog post](https://iohk.io/en/blog/posts/2025/02/20/plutus-tx-gets-a-makeover-meet-plinth/) to learn more about Plinth and its new functionality.

-The team also made several improvements to the Plinth compiler, making inlining more tunable, including the `inline-fix` flag and the \`[PlutusTx.Optimize.Inline.inline](https://plutus.cardano.intersectmbo.org/haddock/master/plutus-tx/PlutusTx-Optimize-Inline.html) `function for callsite inlining.
-Furthermore, they added utility functions to support recursion unrolling in` [PlutusTx.Optimize.SpaceTime](https://plutus.cardano.intersectmbo.org/haddock/master/plutus-tx/PlutusTx-Optimize-SpaceTime.html)\`.
+The team also made several improvements to the Plinth compiler, making inlining more tunable, including the `inline-fix` flag and the [PlutusTx.Optimize.Inline.inline](https://plutus.cardano.intersectmbo.org/haddock/master/plutus-tx/PlutusTx-Optimize-Inline.html) function for callsite inlining.
+Furthermore, they added utility functions to support recursion unrolling in [PlutusTx.Optimize.SpaceTime](https://plutus.cardano.intersectmbo.org/haddock/master/plutus-tx/PlutusTx-Optimize-SpaceTime.html).

 ### SCALING